ulule/developers.ulule.com/content/reference/proposal.md

 ## Validate Proposal

 Validates the proposal with the given ID.
 It changes the proposal status to `valid` and creates a new project from the proposal.
+This endpoint is only accessible to staff.

 {{% http method="post" %}}/v1/proposals/:id/validate{{% /http %}}